wso2/docs-ei/en/streaming-integrator/docs/examples/triggering-integrations-via-micro-integrator.md

    - Logs the response.

    - Sends the response back to the gRPC client.

+3. Start the Micro Integrator by issuing the appropriate command out of the following, depending on your operating system.

+    - **For Linux/MacOS**: `./micro-integrator.sh`
+    - **For Windows**: `micro-integrator.bat --run`

 ## Executing and getting results

 To send an event to the defines `http` source hosted in `http://localhost:8006/InputStream`, issue the following sample CURL command.